Diaphragmatic breathing in a nutshell

 If one could live by a mantra, it should be: "do the right thing, the right way, every day" - that way, all things being equal, you will live a long and happy life!

-In my experience so few people that I meet actually breathe properly, yet, despite its importance, it is something that is not widely taught; but it should be.
-The reason for my saying it should be widely taught, is, because it is estimated that upwards of 90% of all people worldwide are breathing incorrectly!
-For sure when we are born we do it properly (we had no choice), you only have to look at a baby to know that, their little tummy is going up and down at a rate of knots; that's the diaphragm working its magic.
+It appears that of all the universities around the world, that study respiration, the consensus view is, that the majority of the world's population, do not breathe properly and that holds true from my experience too!
+In my experience, so few people that I meet actually know how to breathe properly.
+So, we know that deep breathing is connected to calmer states, we also know that anxiety is linked to faster, more rapid breathing.
+Yet, despite its importance, the benefits of and the reasons behind whey we need to breathe properly is not something that we are taught; but it really should be.
+The reason for my saying it should be widely taught is because it is estimated that upwards of 90% of all people, worldwide, are breathing incorrectly!
+But when we are born we do it properly (we had no choice), you only have to look at the way a baby breathes to know that, their little tummy is going up and down at a rate of knots; that's the diaphragm working its magic.

-In my therapy I always ask a client to take a deep breath, and true to form they mostly puff up their chest, that's chest breathing.
-For sure if you chest breath you will survive but we want to do more than just survive; we want to thrive; don't we?
-Real life and living is about thrival (my own word) not just survival!
-Our defence system will take care of our survival needs and by being mindful of this natural intervention system, it allows us the opportunity to focus on the desire, if not need, to thrive!
+So, a fundamental step I take with all clients is to ask them to take a deep breath, and true to form they mostly puff up their chest, that's chest breathing.
+For sure if you chest breath you will survive but as I said above, we want to do more than just survive; we want to thrive; don't we?
+Real life and living are about thrival (my own word) not just survival!
+Our brain, i.e. (among other regions) the medulla oblongata and pons as well as our defence system will take care of both our everyday life and survival needs but mindfulness allows us to proactively intervene, to do what it takes to make us thrive!
+And by being mindful of this natural intervention system (conscious awareness), it allows us the opportunity to focus on the desire, if not need, to thrive!

 So how do we start?
 Well essentially we need to re-learn to breathe properly and that can dramatically improve the quality of our life, both physiologically and psychologically, it does this by first promoting a healthy body and subsequently; can lead to a healthy mind.
 That said, there is actually more to this than meets the eye.
 All you need is an experienced guide to show you the way; that is why I offer a free consultation.
 For more details on claiming your Free Consultation, go here